ChenS0407/test/reference/faqs/pipelines/execute.md

 The default plug-in timeout period is 900 minutes.
 If the plug-in does not terminate within the timeout period, the process or project service is usually abnormal.

-Log in to the Blue Shield machine and restart the service
+Log in to the BKCI machine and restart the service

 ```
 systemctl status bk-ci-project.service